-Listen, I don’t know shit about golf.
+Listen, I don’t know anything about golf.
 I show up to the driving range and whack balls until it’s time to go home.
-When I wear these shorts, I hit 15yd farther with each stroke.
+When I wear these shorts, I hit 15 yards farther with each stroke.
 They just feel versatile while remaining appropriate.
 I’m not trying to go to even the basic driving ranges around Scranton, PA wearing true running shorts.

 Adding to their robustness, Birddogs are acceptable to use as a skiing base layer on warmer days.
-Their thickness helps with insulation but you can also remain somewhat vented compared to layering a bunch of thermal-ware made for old men.
+Their thickness helps with insulation but you can also remain somewhat vented compared to layering a bunch of thermal-wear made for old men.